Ridgefield Park, New Jersey: Local government

-Wanda C. Portorreal (Commissioner of Parks and Public Property), all serving concurrent terms of office ending on May 21, 2024.
+Askar H. Mirza (Commissioner of Parks and Public Property), all serving concurrent terms of office ending on May 23, 2028.

+In the election held on May 14, 2024, 19-year-old college student Askar Mirza defeated incumbent commissioner Mark Olson by a 2-vote margin, becoming the youngest commissioner ever elected in the village.

 In June 2017, Theresa Kohles was appointed to fill the commissioner seat that became vacant following the resignation of Maggie Boyd.
 In the 2017 November general election, Kohles was elected to serve the balance of the term of office.

-In elections held on May 13, 2008, the four incumbents running for re-election—George D. Fosdick (1,210 votes), Maggie Boyd (1,142), John H. Anlian (1,063) and Hugo R. Poli (1,006)—all won new terms in office.
-Challenger Adam MacNeill received 1,037 votes to win the seat vacated by Joseph Storer, with Frank Scerbo (653) and Junior Hernandez (458) falling short.
-The five incumbents won re-election in the May 8, 2012, municipal election, with Fosdick again chosen as mayor.

 Federal, state, and county representation

-Ridgefield Park is located in the 5th Congressional District and is part of New Jersey's 36th state legislative district.
+Ridgefield Park is located in the 5th Congressional District and is part of New Jersey's 37th state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Ridgefield Park had been in the 37th state legislative district.
-In redistricting following the 2010 census, the borough was in the 9th congressional district, which was in effect from 2013 to 2022.